tikaro/git-katas/basic-staging/README.md

 1. Overwrite the content in file.txt: `echo 3 > file.txt` to change the state of your file in the working directory.
 1. What does `git diff` tell you?
 1. What does `git diff --staged` tell you?
-1. Explain what is happening
+1. Explain to yourself or someone else what is happening
-1. Run `git status` and observe that `file.txt` are present twice in the output.
+1. Run `git status` and observe that `file.txt` is present twice in the output.
 1. Run `git reset HEAD file.txt` to unstage the change
 1. What does git status tell you now?
 1. Stage the change and make a commit